ThomasHineXYZ/obspokemonhud/README.md

 Once this is done, restart OBS and the issue should be resolved.

 ## Team Editor
 Within this repository there is a second Python file named `team_editor.py`.
-Add that in to your OBS's Scripts window.
-From there you can browse to your team.json file and edit it that way.
-Having it all self-contained within OBS.
+This allows for having it all self-contained within OBS, and not needing to open your `team.json` file in a text editor at all.
+You are still welcome to do it that way and not use this, this is just for people who prefer an "all-in-one" solution.

 ![Screenshot of the OBS scripts window showing the team editor properties](readme_files/screenshot_team_editor.png?raw=true)

+To set it up all you have to do is add it to OBS.
+You do this by going to `Tools` -> `Scripts`, and press the `+` button and add in `team_editor.py`.

+From there you browse for your `Team JSON File` (preferably the same location as the one you're using for `obspokemonhud.py`).

+For updating your team just change it and press save.
+It'll save it to your chosen JSON file.
+The Team Editor in combination with the OBSPokemonHUD script will update the sources automagically on OBS.

+If you are loading up a JSON file that you've used previously, you **have to reload the script** for the information to show properly in the Scripts dialog window. _It technically loads all of the information, but it just doesn't display it unless you either reload the script, close and reopen the window, or choose a different script and then back to this one._

 ## Notes
-* If you're on Linux, you'll have to create any additional cache folders that aren't a part of the repository (custom maps, etc.)
+* If you're on Linux, you _might_ have to create any additional cache folders that aren't a part of the repository (custom maps, etc.)

 ## Donating
 Someone mentioned that I should put this here in case people feel like donating a little bit to me and my projects